To discuss interview opportunities with

 Through NCTE’s Intellectual Freedom program, Davis offers advice, resources, and letters of support for teachers who face censorship challenges or who want to prepare themselves in advance for such challenges (see NCTE’s Anti-Censorship Center).

-Davis currently serves as Director of the Division of Communications and Affiliate Services for NCTE and often speaks on intellectual freedom and censorship, leadership and organizational management, and writing.
+Davis currently serves as Senior Developer for Affiliates and Director of the Intellectual Freedom Center for NCTE and often speaks on intellectual freedom and censorship, leadership and organizational management, and writing.